 Traffic Signs - Obligation

-These show what you have to do.
-They are circular with a white edge and a blue background and regulate what you have to do.
+These show what you must do.
+They are circular with a white edge and a blue background and regulate what you must do.

-In a bid to reduce air pollution in Paris they have introduced a scheme whereby all vehicles must display a sticker determining its carbon emissions.
-Failure to do so will result in a fine see here for more details.
+In a bid to reduce air pollution in Paris and many other cities in France they have introduced a "Low Emission Zone" scheme whereby all vehicles must display a Crit Air sticker determining its carbon emissions.
+Failure to do so will result in a fine.

 I’d like to take this opportunity to thank Jeff Steiner for his help with the writing of this article, for sharing his expertise on the subject with us and for kindly allowing the use of some of his images.